How much is my car worth?

 When selling a used car, you want to get the best price possible.
 Most used car shoppers have a budget in mind when they start their search, so pricing your car competitively (and staying within their budgets) is important to selling the car quickly and not getting bogged down in endless negotiations.
 Many things can affect your car’s value including previous damage, the number of kilometres it’s travelled and where it’s been registered.
-Consider all the factors that influence the car’s value, and use an accurate used car calculator tool before you set your price.
+Consider all the factors that influence the car’s value, and find out what the average selling price is using our Value Range tool.

 What is a vehicle’s asking (or listing) price?

 A list value (or asking price), is the price a seller requests for their vehicle on a listing site.
 A sold value is what the car actually sold for.
 Typically, there is a difference between list and sold price.
-Therefore, if buyers and sellers enter a deal knowing the car’s Value Range average, they’re going in with a common starting point.
+Therefore, if buyers and sellers enter a negotiation knowing the car’s Value Range average, they’re going in with a common starting point.
 Consider pairing that knowledge with a CARFAX Canada Vehicle History Report, so you can have a full understanding of the cars past and come to a mutually agreed upon price quicker.

 Do car values differ across Canada?

 Yes.
 Canada is a large country with many different climates, topographies and road maintenance practices.
 For example, sand is used on Alberta roads in the winter to combat slippery snow and ice, whereas in Ontario (and most parts of Canada), salt is used instead.
 Some people have strong preferences regarding buying a car that’s been driven on salt (or sand), as these agents have different impacts on vehicles.
 While salt can cause corrosion, sand can cause paint and windshield chips, so neither is perfect.
-There are also a number of Canadians who prefer B.C. driven vehicles that haven’t been exposed to a rough winter at all.
-And that’s not considering how demand for certain makes/models can vary by area because of things like industry and climate.
-CARFAX Canada True Value™ adjusts its appraisals based on your vehicle’s specific history, including where it was driven.
+There are also a number of Canadians who prefer B.C. driven vehicles that haven’t been exposed to a rough winter at all, and that doesn’t take into consideration how demand for certain makes/models can vary by area because of things like industry and climate.

 Does damage history impact a car’s value?